Pawani-Deshmukh/First/README.md

 # First
-This is my first Repository on Github
+This is my first Repository on Github.
+Author - Pawani